14 February 2025 Novelty markets

 Imago

-The British Academy Film Awards, otherwise known as the BAFTAs, enters its 78th year and will be held on 16 February.
-David Tennant is returning to host after a successful debut year last year.
+The British Academy Film Awards, otherwise known as the BAFTAs, enters its 78th year and the ceremony will be held this Sunday - the 16 February.
+David Tennant is returning to host the event after a successful debut year last year.
 Nominations are in for the annual awards, which means we can also see the latest odds.

 Best actor